Derivation of dissipative Boussinesq equations using the Dirichlet-to-Neumann operator approach: Acknowledgement

 \section{Acknowledgement}

-D.~Dutykh acknowledges the support from French Agence Nationale de la Recherche, project MathOcean (Grant ANR-08-BLAN-0301-01).
+D.~Dutykh acknowledges the support from French Agence Nationale de la Recherche, project MathOcean (Grant ANR-08-BLAN-0301-01) along with the support from ERC under the research project ERC-2011-AdG 290562-MULTIWAVE.
 Also D.~Dutykh would like to acknowledge the support from the University of Picardie Jules Verne during his visity to Amiens.
 The authors would like to thank Herv\'e Le Meur and Professors Min Chen and Fr\'ed\'eric Dias for helpful discussions on viscous Boussinesq equations.